Photo by April Johnson

 Susanna's several abstract techniques include Intentional Camera Movement (ICM) and Macro.
 Each seems to have its own season in her world: Macro in Winter; Intentional Camera Movement in Spring and Fall; and Infrared throughout the Summer, although all three may find a niche in any season.
 And, "classical" images are not forgotten!
 She continues interpreting nature through the lens of photo-realism.

-Susanna’s private workshops are the perfect opportunity to expand ones knowledge of advanced composition and various photographic techniques, including Intentional Camera Movement, Infrared Photography Abstract Macro, and iPhone Photography (basic and artistic).
-She is available to speak and teach in group settings such as camera clubs, or tutor one-on-one or in small groups.
+Susanna offers one-on-one training in photography basics and private workshops tailored to your group's preferences.
+They are the perfect opportunity to expand one's knowledge of advanced composition and various photographic techniques, including Photorealistic/Classical, Monochromatic, Intentional Camera Movement, Infrared Photography, Abstract, Macro, and iPhone Photography (basic and artistic).
+She is available to speak and teach in group settings such as camera clubs.
 Click here for details.

 Her work can be seen in shows and exhibits in the Western North Carolina region, and at Trackside Studios in Asheville's River Arts District.

 JOIN OUR EMAIL LIST!
 Get a FREE copy of